Accounting News

 The UK Government announced the introduction of the Employment Rights Bill on 10 October 2024.
 If you are dealing with payroll, you will appreciate that anything employment law-related has the potential to impact ways of working.

 The publication of the Bill was expected and should not have caused a great deal of surprise.
-It was promised during the General Election campaign and is the legislation that will put not place the proposals in the Labour Party’s ‘Make Work Pay’ document.
+It was promised during the General Election campaign and is the legislation that will put, not place, the proposals in the Labour Party’s ‘Make Work Pay’ document.

-Action for Employers
+Action for employers

 The Employment Rights Bill has been introduced into the House of Commons and it is from here that it will start its legislative progress through to Royal Assent.
 It is only at the point the Bill receives Royal Assent that this becomes legislation and, even then, the provisions may apply at some time in the future.
 Many of the Bill’s provisions will be subject to consultation and this will allow businesses of all sizes to put forward their views before the legislation is effective.